Returning to civilian life after a military injury

 Forces personnel with serious injuries can be helped to live fulfilling lives, but appropriate compensation can be crucial to accessing this help.

-If you have been affected by a military injury, medical discharge or denied AFCS payment, our specialist lawyers may be able to help.
-Get in touch with our dedicated team at MilitaryEnquiries@wilkinchapman.co.uk or call our freephone number 0800 046 2567 during office hours.
+If you have been affected by a military injury, medical discharge or denied AFCS payment, our specialist lawyers are here to guide you through your available options.
+Get in touch with our team to see how we can help, by emailing MilitaryEnquiries@wilkinchapman.co.uk outside of office hours, or calling our freephone number 0800 046 2567 on weekdays between 9am and 5pm.